 The district courts are the first instance courts responsible for hearing and deciding certain criminal cases.

 The law determines which court and which panel of judges is appointed to hear and decide a criminal case.
 The decisive factor here is the nature of the accusation and the expected punishment.

-In principle, the district court has first-instance jurisdiction to hear and decide criminal cases unless
+In principle, the local court has first-instance jurisdiction to hear and decide criminal cases unless

 - special provisions establish the jurisdiction of the Regional Court (e.g. for capital offenses) or the Higher Regional Court (e.g. for serious state protection offenses),